eo-agh/eo-course/docs/assets/lectures/lecture_1.md

 ---

-### 🔄 3.4.4.2 Selecting the Right Remote Sensing Instrument
+###  3.4.4.2 Selecting the Right Remote Sensing Instrument

 When designing or choosing **remote sensing sensors**, it is essential to carefully consider the following three questions:

-1️⃣ **What is the spectral sensitivity of my sensor?**
+1. **What is the spectral sensitivity of my sensor?**
    - Does my sensor operate in a wavelength range affected by atmospheric absorption?

-2️⃣ **Which atmospheric windows can be used with this sensor?**
+2. **Which atmospheric windows can be used with this sensor?**
    - Is my sensor designed to work in regions of high transmissivity?

-3️⃣ **What is the source, magnitude, and composition of the outgoing signal we are aiming to analyze?**
+3. **What is the source, magnitude, and composition of the outgoing signal we are aiming to analyze?**
    - How does the atmosphere influence the signal we receive?

 Selecting an appropriate sensor and **understanding atmospheric absorption** is critical to ensuring the accuracy of **Earth observation data**.

 ---

-### 🔄 3.4.4.5 Why Is This Important for Remote Sensing?
+###  3.4.4.5 Why Is This Important for Remote Sensing?

 Understanding the **electromagnetic spectrum** is crucial for remote sensing because:
-✅ Different materials interact with specific **wavelengths** of radiation.
+a.
+Different materials interact with specific **wavelengths** of radiation.
-✅ Sensors are designed to detect radiation at different **frequencies** (e.g., infrared for vegetation, microwaves for weather radar).
+b.
+Sensors are designed to detect radiation at different **frequencies** (e.g., infrared for vegetation, microwaves for weather radar).
-✅ The **Earth's atmosphere** absorbs certain wavelengths while allowing others to pass through (this is why certain satellites use infrared or microwave sensors to "see" through clouds).
+c.
+The **Earth's atmosphere** absorbs certain wavelengths while allowing others to pass through (this is why certain satellites use infrared or microwave sensors to "see" through clouds).

 This knowledge allows us to design **specialized remote sensing instruments** for applications such as:
 🌱 **Vegetation monitoring** (infrared and near-infrared reflectance)